ShreyasJamadagni/Feral/README.md

 A kernel for python by python of python.

+#Instructions
+After downloadiing all the files, run main.py.

 #Updates/ TO-DO:
 1. Elegancy is #1 priority.
 2. Make each command a seperate file but still part of Commands (?)
-3. Options for every command
-4. Complete support for python.
+3. Complete support for python.

 #Procedural Reports.
 Detection of options are coming out great by detecting an option after every space.